Frequently Asked QuestionsUpdated Wednesday March 6, 2019 by Brandy Balsman.

 Q-When are games?

 A-The Pre-K and Kindergarten divisions have games scheduled on Wednesdays and Saturdays.
-The remainder of the divisions will be scheduled to play on Tuesdays, Thursdays and Saturdays.
-The 5/6 and 7/8 divisions may also play on Sunday afternoons if needed.
-Monday evenings may also be used if needed for make-up games.
+Games for 1st/2nd, 3rd/4th and 5th/6th will be scheduled to play on Tuesdays, Thursdays and Saturdays.
+The 7/8 division will play on Sunday afternoons, Wednesday and Mondays.
+Monday evenings may also be used across other divisions, if needed.

 Q-How long are games?

 A-Game Durations: Pre-K -- (4) 8 minute quarters with 2-3 min breaks or (2) 16 minute halves, K – (2) 16 minute halves, 1st/2nd grade – (2) 20 minute halves, 3rd/4th grade - (2) 25 minute halves, 5th/6th grade– (2) 30 minute halves, 7th/8th grade – (2) 30 minute halves.
 Halftime Breaks will be 5 min.

 A-Typically the seasons run about 6-8 weeks depending on various factors including rainouts and make-ups, holiday weekends, school, etc. Spring season starts in the beginning of March and Fall starts mid August, typically following the start of school.

 Q-How many games will my child play?

 A-Each team will have a minimum of 7 games scheduled.